BissuelD/apptainer-singularity-projects/tutorials/EN/install-apptainer.md

     bash -s - install-dir
 ```

-Please not the global `apptainer` command will not be available with this installation, and it is required to call the executable using `install-dir/bin/apptainer`.
+Please note the global `apptainer` command will not be available with this installation, and it is required to call the executable using `install-dir/bin/apptainer`.
 We suggest to create an `apptainer` alias pointing to this executable in `~/.bashrc` or `~/.bash_aliases`.